alttch/eva3/doc/items.rst

 All units have oids like **unit:group/unit_id** i.e. *unit:light/room1/lamp1*

-For the synchronization via :ref:`mqtt<MQTT>`, the following topics are used for units
+For the synchronization via :ref:`mqtt<MQTT>`, the following subjects are used for units

 * **[prefix/]unit/<group>/<unit_id>/status**  unit status, integer